-The Certificate in Administration of Justice is designed to help prepare students to meet the employment requirements of law enforcement agencies or related fields including private investigations.
+The Certificate in Administration of Justice is designed to help prepare students to meet the employment requirements of law enforcement agencies or related fields including investigations.
 To qualify for a certificate, a student must complete the 18 core units described above plus 18 units from the listed electives equaling 36 units with a satisfactory grade of "C" or better in each course.
 The certificate will be issued by the Law Department upon application of the student with the department.
-Courses my be submitted with department chair's approval.
+Courses may be substituted with department chair's approval.

-COURSES UNITS
+Administration of Justice 1 (CORE) 3

-Administration of Justice 1 (CORE)
+Administration of Justice 2 (CORE) 3

-Administration of Justice 2 (CORE)
+Administration of Justice 3 (CORE) 3

-Administration of Justice 3 (CORE)
+Administration of Justice 4 3

-Administration of Justice 4
+Administration of Justice 5 (CORE) 3

-Administration of Justice 5 (CORE)
+Administration of Justice 8 3

-Administration of Justice 8
+Administration of Justice 14 3

-Administration of Justice 14
+Administration of Justice 16 3

-Administration of Justice 16
+Administration of Justice 53 3

-Administration of Justice 60
+Administration of Justice 60 3

-Administration of Justice 62
+Administration of Justice 62 3

-Administration of Justice 67
+Administration of Justice 67 3

-Administration of Justice 180 (CORE)
+Administration of Justice 180 (CORE) 3

 Administration of Justice 379

-Administration of Justice 381
+Administration of Justice 381 3

-Administration of Justice 382 (CORE)
+Administration of Justice 382 (CORE) 3

-Administration of Justice 390
+Administration of Justice 390 3

-Administration of Justice 391
+Administration of Justice 391 3

-Administration of Justice 396
+Administration of Justice 396 3

-Administration of Justice 413
+Administration of Justice 413 3

-ADMINISTRATION OF JUSTICE -SPECIALIZING IN FORENSICS Certificate
+ADMINISTRATION OF JUSTICE - SPECIALIZING IN FORENSICS